Classic Football Partnership Nicknames

 No.10 "I Gemelli del Gol" (the Goal Twins).
 Sampdoria 1984-92.

 No.11 "S.A.S."
 Blackburn Rovers 1994-96.

 Alan Shearer, Chris Sutton.

 Taking their nickname from the special forces unit, Shearer and Sutton formed one of the most prolific strike partnerships in 1990s British football.

-Blackburn pipped defending champions Manchester Utd to the title by one point, and it was largely down to the phenomenal SAS partnership.
+Blackburn Rovers pipped defending champions Manchester United to the title by one point, and it was largely down to the phenomenal SAS partnership.
 Shearer topped the goalscoring charts with 34 goals, Sutton was 10th with 15.
 But it wasn't just the goals, Shearer had the 3rd highest number of assists, many of them for Sutton, and vice-versa Sutton had the 8th highest, many of them returning the favour for Shearer.